Jhm323/se_project_coffeeshop/README.md

 ## Project Overview

 This project began as a static HTML/CSS landing page and has been extended into a full-stack application.
 The frontend uses vanilla JavaScript ES modules to communicate with a custom-built REST API.
-The backend follows an MVC-style architecture with separated routes, controllers, and database logic.
+The backend follows a layered architecture with separated routes, controllers, and database logic.

 ### Frontend